Keep Informed - October 2018

-- National Professional Qualifications (NPQML/NPQSL) – APPLY NOW!
+- National Professional Qualifications (NPQML/NPQSL/NPQH) – APPLY NOW!

 LLF TSA with The Humber Teaching School is pleased to announce that they have been awarded DfE accredited NPQ provider status for the delivery of National Professional Qualifications (NPQ) over the next three years.
 NPQML, NPQSL and NPQH will be available to schools during this period.